ccojocar/arl/README.md

 $ arl -resouce <RESSOURCE_URL> -client-id <AAD_CLIENT_ID> -tenant-id <AAD_TENANT_ID>
 ```

-The tool will prompt a device code which can be used to authenticate with AAD.
+The tool will prompt a device code which can be used to authenticate with Azure Active Directory.